DockFrankenstein/SL-Translation-Magizmo/docs/docs/manual/exporting/scpsl.md

 # SCPSL

-SCPSL refers to the format used by the game for loading translations.
+SCPSL refers to the format used by the game for it's translations.

 ## Exporting

-By going to `File/Export/SCPSL` you can open the "Export to SCPSL" prompt, where you have a couple of things to setup, after which you can press the "Export" button at the bottom.
+By going to `File/Export/SCPSL` you can open the "Export to SCPSL" prompt.

 ### Path